Electricity is all around us, and is vital to our modern world.

 An atom looks like this:

-Quantum Microscope Image of an Atom
+Quantum Microscope Image of a Hydrogen Atom

 In the center are protons and neutrons, and around them dance the electrons: